Semidual Kitaev lattice model and tensor network representation: Tensor network representations for semidual models

-Here the black dot represents the orientation of the edge inherited from the underlying graph (physical edge).
-The black arrows (virtual edges) attached to the tensor represents the indices of the tensor.
-The association of a tensor to each edge of $\Gamma$ also amounts to placing an anti-clockwise oriented virtual loop in each face of the graph ${\Gamma}$.
-A virtual loop determines a face $p\in F$, to which we associate an element $a_{p}\in H^{\text{cop}}$.
+Rank 2 tensors can be tensored to generate higher rank tensors and then contracted to follow the combinatorics of the graph $\Gamma$.
+They form in this case a \textit{tensor network}, which is then a (complex) number since all legs are contracted, such as in Fig. \ref{Full-tensor1}.

-The rule for contraction of the tensor network is as follows: one first splits the tensor and then contracts each pair of virtual edges separately and then glue these pieces together.
-This splitting process is implemented by the coproduct in $H^*$.
-An element $\phi_{e}\in H^*$ associated to each edge $e\in E$ can be split into two elementary parts depending on the orientation of the underlying edge according to the rule
+The rule for contraction of the tensor network is as follows: one first splits the tensor in terms of rank 2 tensors and then contracts each pair of virtual edges separately and glue these pieces together.